-Fundamentals of Hydrology
+Fundamentals of Hydrology 水文学基礎

-[Code] 30300 [Course Year] 3rd year [Term] 1st term [Class day & Period] [Location] [Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Lecture [Language] Japanese [Instructor] Y. Tachikawa and K. Yorozu [Course Description] The fundamental concept of hydrology is the hydrological cycle, which is various scale physical processes of water movements in the atmosphere, land surfaces, and oceans.
+[Code] 30300 [Course Year] 3rd year [Term] [Class day & Period] [Location] [Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Lecture [Language] Japanese [Instructor] Y. Tachikawa, K. Takara, Y. Ichikawa, T. Sayama, and K. Yorozu, [Course Description] The fundamental concept of hydrology is the hydrological cycle, which is various scale physical processes of water movements in the atmosphere, land surfaces, and oceans.
 Solar energy and gravity forces play major roles for the hydrological cycle.
 Solar energy drives the dynamic processes of water vapor formation from oceans and land surfaces, and transport of vapor in the atmosphere.
 The vapor changes to liquid and fall on the land surfaces as precipitation, then the flow of water on and under the land surfaces are driven by gravity.
 Hydrology is the study of the movement of water on and under the land surface and its applications to mitigate water-related disasters, develop water resources and preserve the environment.
 In the class, basic hydrological processes such as solar radiation, precipitation, evapotranspiration, infiltration, surface and subsurface flow, and river flow are described.

-【Grading】 The score is evaluated comprehensively with a quiz for each class, reports and and the final examination. 【Course Goals】 The aim of the course is to understand basic equations of hydrological processes to phisically analyse the hydrologic phenomenon and to obtaine the basis of hydrologic design based of the understanding of hydrological processes.
+[Grading] The score is evaluated comprehensively with quiz, report, and the final examination.

+[Course Goals] The aim of the course is to understand the basic hydrological processes to obtain the knowledge for analyzing hydrological phenomenon and the engineering background for water resources development.

-Theme Class number of times Description The budgeterie avele 1 The contents of the class is overviewed and the concept of the hydrological cycle is The hydrologic cycle provided.
+Theme Class number of times Description The hydrologic syste 1 The contents of the class is overviewed and the concept of the hydrological cycle is The hydrologic cycle provided.
 The role of hydrology in the field of civil engineering is described.
-Dunnimitation 1 The mechanism of precipitation is described.
-A numerical rainfall prediction model and Precipitation 1 the mechanism of radar rainfall observation are described.
-Solar radiation, energy Energy and water cycle driven by solar radiation is described.
-Basic mechanism of balance and global 2 global warming ant its influence on hydrologic cycle is introduced. warming giobal warning and its influence on hydrologic cycle is infloduced.
-Evaporaion and The mechanism of water and energy cycle through evapotranspiration is described. transpiration 3 Energy balance at land surface and the wind of boundary layer is introduced.
-Then, transpiration methods to measure the evapotranspiration is described.
-Infiltration and 1 The mechanism of unsaturated flow and infiltration is described.
-The governing unsaturated flow equation of unsaturated flow and the basic equations of the potential infiltration are unsaturated flow explained.
+Presinitation 1 The mechanism of precipitation is described.
+A numerical rainfall prediction model and the Precipitation 1 mechanism of radar rainfall observation are described.
+Interception and 1 The process of precipitation interception by trees is introduced.
+Then the governing equation infiltration 1 of unsaturated flow and the basic equations of potential infiltration are explained.
+Groundwater flow 1 The mechanism of groundwater is explained.
+The physical equation to represent Groundwater now 1 groundwater flow is derived from the continuity and momentum equations of water flow.
 The mechanism of rainfall-runoff in mountainous slope is explained.
-The kinematic Surface runoff 4 wave equation is derived from the momentum equation of water flow, and then the Surface fulloff 4 analytical solutions of the kinematic wave model are provided.
-Rainfall-runoff modeling using the kinematic wave equation is explained.
-The mechanism of flood routing is explained.
-Numerical representation method to Flood routing 1 represent channel network structure is introduced, then typical flow routing methods are described.
-Rainfall-runoff model 1 A physically-based rainfall-runoff model which consists of various hydrologic 1 processes is described.
-Typical lumped hydrologic models are also introduced.
-Achievement 1 Achievement assement is intended to measure students' knowledge, skill and aptitude confirmation 1 on the subject.
+The kinematic wave Surface runoff 3 equation is derived from the momentum equation of water flow, and then the analytical solutions of the kinematic wave model are provided.
+Solar radiation and 1 Energy and water cycle driven by solar radiation is described.
+Basic mechanism of global energy balance 1 warming ant its influence on hydrologic cycle is introduced.
+Eii 3 The mechanism of water and energy cycle through evapotranspiration is described.
+Energy Evaporation and balance at land surface and the wind of boundary layer is introduced.
+Then, methods to transpiration measure the evapotranspiration is described.
+Flood routing 1 The mechanism of flood routing is explained.
+Numerical representation method to represent Flood fournig channel network structure is introduced, then typical flow routing methods are described.
+Hydrological model 1 A physically-based hydrological model which consists of various hydrological processes is Hydrological model 1 described.
+Typical lumped hydrological models are also introduced.
+1 How the hydrological sciences are related to the society is described through various Society and hydrology 1 examples.
+Achievement 1 Quiz, report and the final examination is conducted to measure students' knowledge, skill confirmation 1 and aptitude on the subject.